POOJASREEH/Auto-Agent-Designer/README.md

 # Auto-Agent Designer

-A meta-agent that automatically designs, configures, and evaluates** specialist AI agents from a mission description.
+A meta-agent that automatically designs, configures, and evaluates specialist AI agents from a mission description.
-Lightweight, reproducible, and Kaggle-friendly.

 ## What it does
 1. Reads a mission (e.g., “moderate toxic comments”).